 If you’re short on time, visit the Rock Springs Wild Horse Holding Facility, where wild horses are sheltered short term before adoption.
 At your own pace, you can view these magnificent animals year-round from a viewing kiosk that overlooks the facility.
 In the spring, you can see the adorable foals at play.

 Get the inside story on viewing the wild horses of Pilot Butte with our complete guide.

 Adopt a Wild Horse from the BLM

 Learn how you can adopt a Wild Horse from the Rock Springs Bureau of Land Management Office.

 To see the wild horses of Pilot Butte, take exit 104 off of I-80 in Rock Springs, go 14 miles north on Highway 191, and then left onto CR 4-14 (Fourteen-Mile Road) for 2.5 miles.
 Turn left onto CR 4-53, and follow for 21.5 miles to Green River.
 From Green River, exit I-80 to Flaming Gorge Way, and turn onto Wild Horse Canyon Road.
 Grab your camera and binoculars, pack plenty of food and water, and make sure to travel in a fueled-up 4-wheel-drive vehicle and always let someone know where you will be going.

 To visit the Rock Springs Wild Horse Holding Facility, take I-80 from Rock Springs to the Elk Street exit (104) and go north one mile.
 Turn right onto Lionkol Road and go about a half mile to the facility.

-Disclaimer: This is a true “off the grid experience” cell service is limited!
-Make sure you have extra water, and a high-clearance, 4 wheel-drive vehicle with thick tires (and a spare tire) to traverse the dirt roads.
+Disclaimer: This is a true “off the grid experience,” and cell service is limited!
+Make sure you have extra water, and a high-clearance, four-wheel-drive vehicle with thick tires (and a spare tire) to traverse the dirt roads.
 Let someone know where you are headed and when you plan to return.